-Viken will be the new name for Akershus, Buskerud and Østfold in south-eastern Norway.
+Viken is the new name for Akershus, Buskerud and Østfold in south-eastern Norway.

-As part of Norway’s ongoing local and regional government reform, three counties surrounding Oslo will merge to form Viken from January 2020.
+As part of Norway’s local and regional government reform, three counties (fylker) surrounding Oslo merged to form Viken from January 2020.

 It is the latest in a series of changes to Norway’s counties.
 The first change was the merger of Nord- and Sør-Trøndelag back in 2017.

 With an estimated population of more than 1.2 million people, the new Viken county has become Norway’s largest county in terms of population.

 There is also some consolidation taking place at the local level.
 The 61 local authorities in the three existing counties will be reduced to 49 in the new county.

 The main reason for this is that some of the existing rural municipalities are very small.
 17 of them have a population of less than 5,000.

 Viken was the former name of the region encompassing much of southeast Norway and parts of southern Sweden.
 Modern historians disagree on the exact original boundaries, but it more or less included the land on both sides of the Oslofjord.